Skip to main content

 Let's Talk Through the Right Entry Point

-Initial conversations cover: mission need or business objective; the capability question that needs answering first; the procurement vehicle and contract type that fit; compliance environment requirements (CUI, ITAR, CMMC L2, DCAA); cadence framework preference; and whether mentor-protégé joint delivery applies.
+Initial conversations cover: mission need or business objective; the capability question that needs answering first; the domain track (Enterprise IT or DoD Programs); the procurement vehicle and contract type that fit; compliance environment requirements (CUI, ITAR, CMMC L2, DCAA); cadence framework preference; and whether mentor-protégé joint delivery applies.

-The Capability Pilot ($40K–$100K, 2–3 weeks) is the lowest-friction entry point and produces a decision-grade deliverable that informs whether and how to proceed.
+The Capability Pilot ($40K–$100K, 2–3 weeks) is the lowest-commitment entry point — it produces a decision-grade deliverable that validates the approach and supports a confident decision on the path forward.